99 Drawing Ideas to Improve Your Skills

 Coming up with creative drawing ideas to keep the practice consistent can also be challenging.
-That’s why we’ve created the list below, so you’re never short of ideas.
-Don’t let a lack of ideas be the reason you don’t practice.
+That’s why we’ve created the list below, so you’re never short of ideas for your next piece of art.
+Don’t let a lack of ideas be why you don’t practice your drawing technique.

 If you find your drawing projects and exercises challenging, you might want to keep the following in mind.
 The American Psychological Association has revealed that challenges to creativity occur when: